-Your child's rapid physical growth, especially the rate of weight gain, will begin to slow down between one and two years of age.
-During the second year of life, most children gain only one-third to one-half pound per month.
+Your child's rapid physical growth, especially the rate of weight gain, continues to slow down between two and three years of age.
+Most children gain only three or four pounds over the entire year.

-Your child's health care provider continues to monitor your child's growth and ensure your child is thriving and growing well.
+Your child's health care provider continues to watch your child's growth and make sure your child is thriving and growing well.